Star light, Star bright: How Does Light Intensity Change with Distance?

 - Familiarize yourself with the Science Journal App and light sensor.

-- Start with this activity.
-It will help you find the exact location of the light sensor on your phone or tablet and briefly explains the light intensity readings.
+- Start with reviewing the light sensor turorials on the Science Journal tutorial page.
+They will explain how to find the exact location of the light sensor on your phone or tablet and how to take light intensity readings.

 - Test if the sensor of your phone (or tablet) is suited for this project.
-To do this, switch to graph mode and slowly move your phone towards and away from a light bulb.
+To do this, slowly move your phone towards and away from a light bulb.
 The graph should look relatively smooth (Figure 3, top).
 If the reading moves in large steps (Figure 3, bottom), the light sensor in this phone or tablet is not suited for this project.
 See if you can use a different phone or tablet instead.

 Figure 3.
 Light intensity graphs recorded while moving the phone slowly towards a light bulb.
 Some sensors yield a relatively smooth graph (top), while others yield a step-wise graph (bottom).
 The latter type will not work well for this project.